pragavigithub/IT_Lobby_20250924/replit.md

 The application is built with Flask, utilizing HTML templates with Bootstrap for the frontend.
 PostgreSQL is used as the primary database, managed by Replit.
 Authentication is handled via Flask-Login.
 The system integrates with SAP Business One through a dedicated API.
 Credentials for SAP B1 and database connections are managed via a JSON file (`C:/tmp/sap_login/credential.json` or `/tmp/sap_login/credential.json`), with environment variables as a fallback.
 The application is production-ready, configured to run on Gunicorn, and includes file-based logging.
 Key modules include Inventory Transfer, Serial Item Transfer, Invoice Creation, GRPO, and SO Against Invoice.
 The UI/UX prioritizes clear, functional design with Bootstrap components.

 ## Recent Changes
+**September 28, 2025**: Successfully re-imported and re-configured for Replit environment
+- ✅ **Environment Setup Completed**: Fresh clone from GitHub import successfully configured
+  - Created new PostgreSQL database using Replit's managed database service
+  - Installed all Python dependencies using uv package manager and pyproject.toml
+  - Fixed gunicorn command not found error by using proper uv run commands
+  - Configured workflow for frontend on port 5000 with webview output type
+  - Set up deployment configuration for autoscale deployment target
+- ✅ **Application Verification**: Confirmed all systems are operational
+  - PostgreSQL database connection successful with all tables created
+  - Default admin user and branch properly initialized
+  - All five modules loaded and registered: GRPO, Inventory Transfer, Invoice Creation, Serial Item Transfer, SO Against Invoice
+  - Professional login interface displaying correctly
+  - SAP Job Worker started successfully
+  - Application fully functional and ready for use

 **September 28, 2025**: Fixed critical QC Dashboard and Serial Number validation issues
 - ✅ **QC Dashboard Issue Fixed**: Resolved problem where page refresh would cancel approval processes
   - Implemented idempotent approval endpoints with atomic database transactions